jhimitu/java-fundamentals/README.md

 ## Lab 03
 -created a new Class called Tally in the existing basiclibrary directy. -implemented a 'maps' and 'tally' method within the Tally class
--wrote tests for each method created
+-wrote tests for the 'maps' and 'tally' methods